gabrielrsp/geo-covid-cases/README.md

 Open [http://localhost:3000](http://localhost:3000) to see on the browser

-#### The application is published on https://graceful-crisp-d28f10.netlify.app/
+### This application is published on https://graceful-crisp-d28f10.netlify.app/